 Facilities, Equipment, and Other Resources

-CCS systems are colocated at the Verizon Terremark NAP of the Americas (NOTA or NAP).
+CCS systems are colocated at the Century Link Data Center hosted at the NAP of the Americas (NOTA or NAP).
 The NAP Datacenter in Miami currently features a 750,000 square foot, purpose-built datacenter, Tier IV facility with N+2 14 Megawatt power and cooling infrastructure.
 The equipment floors start at 32 feet above sea level, and the roof slope was designed to aid in the drainage of floodwater in excess of 100-year-storm intensity, assisted by: 18 rooftop drains, architecture designed to withstand a Category 5 hurricane with approximately 19 million pounds of concrete roof ballast, and 7-inch-thick steel reinforced concrete exterior panels.
 Plus, the building is outside FEMA 500-year designated flood zone.
 The NAP uses a dry pipe fire-suppression system to minimize the risk of damage from leaks.

 The NAP has a centrally located Command Center manned by 7×24 security and security sensors.
 In order to connect the University of Miami with the NOTA Datacenter, UM has invested in a Dense Wavelength Division Multiplexing (DWDM) optical ring for all of its campuses.
 UM CCS Advanced Computing resources occupy a discrete, secure wavelength on the ring, which provides a distinct 10 Gigabit HPC network to all UM campuses and facilities.